 In addition to this liveaboard series, the best worldwide dive resort locations and services are reviewed in their own series.
 To check them out, or other liveaboards, click on Liveaboards / Resorts on the menu at the top and choose a title.

-Seychelles Island Cruises – Diving, Snorkeling, and Island Tours
+Scuba Diving the Seychelles – Diving, Snorkeling, and Island Tours

 Most human inhabitants are located on the main inner islands, Mahe, Praslin, and La Digue, where the bulk of the resorts are also located.
 The vast majority of islands are not inhabited and besides the big three, only Alphonse and Desroches have accommodations.